mohsentaleb/react-datetimepicker/README.md

 This is a feature rich React date-time picker component built with **React 18** and [Vitejs](https://vitejs.dev/) offering the following functionalities:

-1. Selection of date ranger
+- ✅ Selection of date ranges
-2. Setting specific start and end times for the selected range
+- ✅ Selection of times for the selected range
-3. Creating personalized range presets for faster selection
+- ✅ Personalized range presets for faster selection (e.g.: Yesterday, last months etc.)
-4. Enhancing keyboard accessibility with arrow key and Tab navigation
-5. Ensuring full responsiveness across different devices
-6. Comprehensive typing throughout the component for enhanced code reliability and development support.
+- ✅ Keyboard navigation for accessibility
+- ✅ TypeScript support

 This project is a fork of [react-datetimepicker](https://github.com/v0ltoz/react-datetimepicker) with **significant alterations** including: